5 Options for Filling the Blank Space Above your Sofa

 image above: Studio Gild

-Your gallery can take up the entire wall and have a lot of pieces, or it can be more simple and have some symmetry.
+As we discussed above, your gallery can take up the entire wall and have a lot of pieces, or it can be more simple and have some symmetry.
 It also can go just behind the sofa or go all the way to the ceiling for a feeling of grandeur.
-Your Airbnb is unique, so let you choice of artwork be unique too!
+Your Airbnb is unique, so let your choice of artwork be unique too!
+You don't need to try and please every guest, you just need to be UNIQUE.
+That will stop the scroll and get people to push 'book'!

-If you're looking for a good online frame resource, here are some of my favorites: Framebridge; Art to Frame; Etsy <---- just one of my go-to Etsy options linked here, but explore the vast Etsy site to fit your needs!
+If you're looking for a good online frame resource, here are some of my favorites: Framebridge; Art to Frames; Etsy.

 Wallpaper

 I love wallpaper.
-Seriously, just check out my Insta to see how beautifully wallpaper can transform a space.
-True, it can be an investment.
-But, it will instantly grab the attention of your potential guests.
-This will be your home's focal point, and will make you stand out from the crowd when your guests are scrolling through the app looking for the perfect Airbnb.
+You'll be hard-pressed to find a designer that doesn't.
+Follow me on Insta to see some of my fav wallpapers in play!
+Wallpaper can transform a space and it's also true that it can be an investment.
+BUT, it will instantly grab the attention of your potential guests.
+Tallpaper will be a room's focal point and will make you stand out from the crowd when your guests are scrolling through the app looking for the perfect Airbnb.

 I love the look of art layered over wallpaper!
-It adds depth and interest and makes the art look more grounded and less like it's floating in a large abyss of painted drywall.
+I know, it can be scary!
+But it adds depth and interest and makes the art look more grounded and less like it's floating in a large abyss of painted drywall.

 Choosing one wallpaper may be more comfortable and less time consuming than choosing several pieces of art and deciding their placement.
 It's still a big decision though, so make sure and get a sample before you order your rolls!